Timothy C. Hain, MD Page last modified: March 21, 2015

 The so-called "hot cross bun sign" is said to be specific for but not pathognomonic for MSA (Burk et al, 2001).
 Figure 2 shows the sign in one of our patients felt to have MSA.

 The most difficult diagnosis is between Parkinsons disease and levodopa-responsive striato-niagral degeneration-type MSA.
 PSP is generally confirmed by eye-movement abnormalities.
 In early stages, Cortico-basal-ganglionic degeneration may be impossible to distinguish from MSA but as more cortical signs develop in later stages, the disorders may be possible to separate.
+We have encountered a patient with what we thought was CBGD, that turned out to have Jacob Creutzfeldt (a prion disease).
+The rapid progression in this patient was probably the key.

 According to Goldstein and others (2000), orthostatic hypotension that occurs in Parkinsonism is due to cardiac sympathetic denervation, while in MSA, it caused by central regulatory disturbances.
 According to Kraft and others (2002), T2 MRI distinguishes MSA from Parkinsonism by the finding of low-intensity areas, attributed to iron deposition, on T2 gradiant echo.